COVID-19 Vaccine Booster Shots

 Under the guidance of the CDC and the Louisiana Department of Health (LDH), the LSU Health Sciences Center New Orleans, in partnership with the LSU Healthcare Network, administers booster doses of the Pfizer-BioNTech COVID-19 vaccination on campus.
 Vaccines will be administered on the 3rd floor of the LSU Healthcare Network Mutispecialty Clinic at 478 South Johnson Street.

-If you are 5 months out from your two-dose Pfizer or Moderna series or two months out from your J & J vaccine and you are age 12 or older, you are now eligible to receive a booster.
+If you are 5 months out from your two-dose Pfizer or Moderna series or two months out from your J & J vaccine and you are age 12 or older, you are eligible to receive a booster.
+Adults ages 50+ can choose to receive a second booster at least 4 months after their first booster.
+Anyone over the age of 12 who is immunocompromised may now also receive an additional booster injection.
+Previously, immunocompromised individuals were eligible for an additional (third) mRNA primary series dose and one booster dose (4 total doses).
+Now, immunocompromised individuals 12 and up are eligible for a second booster, or a fifth total dose.

 Eligible individuals may choose which vaccine they receive as a booster dose, although LSU Health administers only the Pfizer vaccine at this time.
 Children ages 12 and up are eligible only for the Pfizer booster.
 Some people may have a preference for the vaccine type that they originally received, and others may prefer to get a different booster.
 CDC’s recommendations now allow for this type of mix-and-match dosing for booster shots.
 So if you are eligible for a booster, you may get a Pfizer booster regardless of the type of vaccine you originally received.

 We strongly recommend that you make an appointment prior to arriving at the vaccine clinic.
 Clinic hours may vary from week to week, and depending on clinic volume, we may be unable to accommodate any walk-ins.
-First dose, second dose, and third/booster doses can be scheduled via the LSU Healthcare Network online scheduler HERE.
-Please be sure to select the appropriate reason in the dropdown box on the appointment scheduling form BEFORE you click on an appointment time.The vaccine is free to everyone, and health insurance is not required.
+Call Campus Health at 504-412-1995 to schedule an appointment.
 Our vaccine clinic is open to everyone and is not limited to our campus community.

 On the date of your appointment –